Welcome to my Trip Report on Firefly!

 Once I reached Budget terminal, I did my check-in and made my way to the airside.
 Boarding was called and we were to walk to the aircraft from the terminal building once our air tickets were checked and a part of it was torn off, giving us back the smaller portion.

 The ground crew were preparing the aircraft for its return flight to Subang.

-The passengers were welcomed warmly by the 2 friendly Malaysian crew who were pretty nice through out the flight.
+The passengers were welcomed warmly by the 2 friendly Malaysian crew who was pretty nice throughout the flight.
 After the flight, I had a good conversation with one of them about their work and whether they like the ATR-72.
 I admire these crew as they had to fly on the ATR-72 every day and experience bumpy rides in bad weather.
-I had a bad experience before on a Dash-8 aircraft in USA and that I remembered I had a good "Merlion" (vomiting) session during the flight and I was scared to fly on another propeller aircraft.
-So thinking about of this incident, I was a bit cautious and nervous about flying on this aircraft.
+I had a bad experience before on a Dash-8 aircraft in the USA and that I remembered I had a good "Merlion" (vomiting) session during the flight and I was scared to fly on another propeller aircraft.
+So thinking about this incident, I was a bit cautious and nervous about flying on this aircraft.